-MLB Rumors: Cubs, Tigers Still In Talks About Justin Verlander, Alex Avila
+MLB Rumors: Justin Verlander, Alex Avila Still At Center Of Cubs-Tigers Trade Talks

 The defending World Series champions reportedly reached out to the Detroit Tigers in early July about starter Justin Verlander and catcher Alex Avila, but there was no indication that there were any legitimate trade talks.
 But MLB Network’s Jon Morosi reported Monday that discussions are very much alive.

-What’s also unclear is what the Tigers’ asking price for Verlander is.
+What’s also unclear is the Tigers’ asking price for Verlander.
 The 34-year-old is a six-time All-Star, an American League Cy Young Award winner and finished second in AL Cy Young voting last season.
-However, Verlander is 5-7 with a 4.50 ERA and 1.44 WHIP in 21 starts this season, and the right-hander is owed $28 million in 2018 and 2019.
+However, Verlander is 5-7 with a 4.50 ERA and 1.44 WHIP in 21 starts this season, and the right-hander is owed $28 million per season in 2018 and 2019 with a vesting option for $22 million in 2020.

 MLB.com’s Mark Feinsand reported the Tigers are shopping Verlander “aggressively” but they don’t appear willing to eat any of the money he’s owed.